-Phi Tran (Vice President) is currently attending UMass Boston double majoring in studio art and sociology.
+Phi Tran (President) is currently attending UMass Boston double majoring in studio art and sociology.
 Phi’s main passion is community organizing with the youth community of Boston to address social injustices such as teen dating violence, homophobia, and gang violence.
 Phi has become environmentally aware ever since getting involved with green initiatives on and off campus, and he rides his bike to and from school instead of driving to reduce his carbon footprint.
 Phi serves on the Finance and Operations Committee and the Bike Promotion Committee with a special focus on developing youth programs.
 Contact Phi

 Conor Semler (Treasurer) is an urban transportation planner focusing on planning, design, and implementation of non-motorized and public transportation systems.
 Following five years of consulting nationally and internationally, he moved to Boston to work for the Downtown Business Improvement District where he is the staff planner and project manager.
 Conor has lived car-free since moving to Portland, Oregon in 2007 and has integrated bicycling into his daily life, which serves as his professional motivation and contributes to his personal health and happiness.

 Philip Stango (Clerk) is an avid cyclist (commuter, racer of road and cyclocross, long distance rider, around town, etc.) who has been biking to work at Boston Health Care for the Homeless Program almost every day for the last five years.
 During his time at BHCHP he’s worked as an Americorps volunteer, case manager, front desk manager and project manager, and he plans to bring skills from each of those roles to the Union.

 Luis Sanchez (Lead Mechanic, Bike to Market Program) is a retired civil engineer with most of his career endeavors in the Boston area.
 Since his retirement he has been devoting much of his time to bicycle advocacy.
 He believes in bicycling as a way to empower people and build closer communities.